janekolszak/idp/README.md

 - Storage backend for the CookieProvider
 - Register user endpoint
 - Use hydra's client library
-- Handle expirtion of challenge tokens
 - Handle expirtion of remember me cookies
+- Handle maxage of remember me cookies
 - Handle errors from hydra
 - Pass negative answer to hydra
 - Parsing configuration file in examples